astronomer/docs/astro/authorize-deployments-to-your-cloud.md

 #### Step 2: Create an Airflow connection

 Now that your Deployment is authorized, you can connect it to your cloud using an Airflow connection.
-Either create a **Google Cloud** connection in the [Cloud UI](create-and-link-connections.md) or the Airflow UI for your Deployment and specify the following fields:
+Either create a **Google Cloud** connection in the [Astro UI](create-and-link-connections.md) or the Airflow UI for your Deployment and specify the following fields:

 - **Connection Id**: Enter a name for the connection.
 - **Project Id**: Enter the ID of your Google Cloud Project where your services are running.